 502 Main Building

 Notre Dame, IN 46556

-Dissertations and theses must comply with formatting requirements outlined in:
+Dissertations and theses submitted to the Graduate School must comply with formatting requirements outlined in:

 - the Graduate School’s Guide for Formatting and Submitting Doctoral Dissertations and Master’s Theses.

 The Graduate School provides a Microsoft Word template and a LaTeX class file designed to meet the requirements outlined in the Formatting Guide.
 While it may be possible to achieve correct formatting in other applications, we are not able to provide support or troubleshooting for other editors at this time.

 For templates, example files, and additional resources related to formatting a dissertation or thesis, see the Formatting Resources page.

 We strongly recommend the use of citation management software in compiling your bibliography for any research document as complex as a dissertation or thesis.
 The Hesburgh Library hosts a convenient Citing and Managing Sources guide on their website, and reference librarians are available to assist students with some of the more popular software products.